SalimCastellanos/CarmenRest-VertX/README.md

 # CarmenRestVertx

-CarmenRestVertx is written in Java and based on RestVertx 0.0.6
+CarmenRestVertx is written in Java and based on RestVertx 0.0.6 but with JAX-RS standart and security

 view example in src/examples/